 The Parish at Flat Rock TownhomesLocated less than one mile from I-20 and minutes to historic Aiken, The Parish at Flat Rock is convenient to shopping, dining and recreation.
 These 3 bedroom townhomes offer open concept designs, extra storage and are low maintenance so you have time to do the things you really want to do.
 Low maintenance and spacious, this incredible three-bedroom townhome design is built for today's lifestyles.
 And you will never be too far from home with Home Is Connected.® Your new home is built with an industry leading suite of smart home products that keep you connected with the people and place you value most.
 The island kitchen allows for bar stool seating and opens to the family room and a casual dining area.
-Cabinet color options include gray and classic white.
+Cabinet color features modern gray.
 Upstairs offers a private bedroom suite with spa-like bath plus gracious secondary bedrooms with lots of closet space and laundry.
-Photos used for illustrative purposes and do not depict actual home.

 School Districts Near Home